 In future, citizens can give their consent to share their measurement, lifestyle and activity data in Kanta PHR with healthcare and social welfare professionals.
 The completion of the requirements for professional use and professional applications is progressing as a result of the new Client Data Act.
 The Client Data Act sets the transition period until 1 January 2024, by which date the Kanta Services must be ready to share wellbeing data from Kanta PHR with healthcare and social welfare service providers.

-Using Kanta PHR with wellbeing applications and My Kanta Pages
+Use of Kanta PHR in wellbeing applications and My Kanta Pages

-Users may enter and manage their wellbeing information using wellbeing applications and measuring devices developed for the purpose in Kanta PHR.
-They may view the data in PHR also via My Kanta Pages.
+Citizens can save and process their wellbeing data in Kanta PHR with wellbeing applications and measuring devices developed especially for this purpose.
+Users can also view the data in Kanta PHR via My Kanta Pages in the Kanta Services.

-- various measurement information (blood pressure, respiration rate)
+- various measurement data (e.g. blood pressure, respiration rate)

 - symptom assessments

-At the time of deployment, the user gives the application consent to process the wellbeing information entered in Kanta PHR in the way described by the application.
-The consent can also be withdrawn via My Kanta Pages.
+In connection with the deployment, the citizen grants the application access right to process their wellbeing data in Kanta PHR in the way presented by the application.
+The access right can also be removed via My Kanta Pages.

-- a professional application authorised for PHR for the purpose.
+- a professional application accepted for Kanta PHR at their disposal.